andrew-jeremy/EduFirm/kafka_implementation.md

 - first_message = json.loads(messages_as_strings.select('value').take(1)[0].value)

-#### As I'm interested in the exam type, total number of questions for each exam and students performance, I checked as follows:
+#### As I'm interested in the exam type, total number of questions for each exam and students performance, I checked the message as follows:
 1. Check the first level keys
 2. Check the 2nd, 3rd level keys
 3. Print those respective keys values